 It all starts with the free Green plan.
-This is limited to only four countries (US, UK, Germany, Netherlands), 300MB per day traffic, no streaming or email client access and speeds may be capped.
+This supports only three countries (US, UK, Germany), 300MB per day traffic, no streaming or email client access and speeds may be capped.
 But SecurityKISS doesn't require any registration or passwords, so it might occasionally be useful for very basic tasks.

 - Want to try SecurityKISS?
 Check out the website here

 The top-of-the-range Emerald plan is the closest SecurityKISS offers to other services, with 100+ servers in 16 countries, OpenVPN compatibility and unlimited traffic.
 It has a mid-range price of 9.99 Euro ($11.29) for a one-off month, but a very small discount leaves it at an expensive 7.49 Euro ($8.46) on the annual plan.
 Windscribe's annual plan is less than half that; CyberGhost's three-year account is less than a third of the price, at $2.75 a month.